2017 Engaged Campus of the Year The University of Notre Dame, Reverend John Jenkins, President.

 The University of Notre Dame has a commitment, intrinsic to its founding mission, not only to serve the broader community, but to educate generations of students for lives of civic and social engagement.

-One of Indiana Campus Compact’s founding members, Notre Dame has been an active participant not only in its own community, but in the community of the Compact.
+One of Indiana Campus Compact’s founding partner campuses, Notre Dame has been an active participant not only in its own community, but in the community of the Compact.
 Reverend Edward “Monk” Malloy was a founding member of the Board of Directors and said the genesis for newly formed Indiana Campus Compact was “a collective sense that higher education needed to focus more directly on making a difference in our communities and neighborhoods.”

 Notre Dame’s mission is to “cultivate in its students an appreciation for the great achievement of human beings, but also a disciplined sensibility to the poverty, injustice, and oppression that burden the lives of so many.